Linden Lab

-Linden Research, Inc., doing business as Linden Lab, is an American technology company that is best known as the creator of Second Life.
+Linden Research, Inc., doing business as Linden Lab, is an American technology company that is best known as the developer of Second Life.

-The company's head office is in San Francisco, with additional offices in Boston, Seattle, Virginia and Davis, California.
-Its offices in Mountain View, Brighton, Singapore and Amsterdam were closed in 2010.
+The company's head office is in San Francisco, California, with additional offices in Boston, Massachusetts; Seattle, Washington; Davis, California; and Virginia.
 In addition, the company employs remote workers that communicate and collaborate on projects using Second Life technology.

 History

-The company, founded in 1999 as Linden Research, employs numerous established high-tech veterans, including former executives from Electronic Arts, eBay, Disney, Adobe, and Apple.
+The company, founded in 1999 as Linden Research, employs numerous established high-tech veterans, including former executives from Electronic Arts; eBay; Disney; Adobe Systems; and Apple.
 The company's founder and original CEO is Philip Rosedale, a former CTO of RealNetworks, one of Time Magazine's 100 Most Influential People in The World in 2007.

 The company name "Linden" originates from the street name where the company premises were initially based, at 333 Linden Street in San Francisco.
 The hexagonal Linden Lab logo is influenced by a lime tree, otherwise known as a Linden or Tilia tree.

 In 2008, the company was awarded an Emmy for Second Life in the user-generated content and game modification category.
 The award was given at the 59th annual Technology & Engineering Emmy Awards.
 Philip Rosedale, chairman of Linden Lab, accepted the award.

 Although Linden Lab's Second Life platform was not the first online virtual world, it has gained a large amount of attention due to its expanding user base and unique policy that allows participants to own the intellectual property rights to the in-world content they create.
 The company's transition from scrappy upstart to success is detailed in the book The Making of Second Life written by former employee Wagner James Au.

 Although many people have assumed that the inspiration for Second Life originated from Rosedale's exposure to Neal Stephenson's novel Snow Crash, he has suggested that his vision of virtual worlds predates that book and that he conducted some early virtual world experiments during his college years at the University of California San Diego, where he studied physics.

 Rosedale's strong coding skills eventually resulted in the creation of a video compression technology that would later be acquired by RealNetworks, where he was made CTO at the age of 27.
 While at RealNetworks, Rosedale's ambition to create a virtual world was resurrected and recharged by technological advances in computing and his attendance at the popular music and arts festival Burning Man.